 const request = event.Records[0].cf.request;

-request.headers.host[0].value = 'brians-test-subdomain.ngrok.io';
+request.headers.host[0].value = "brians-test-subdomain.ngrok.io";

 return callback(null, request);